 There’s Already an Executive Order in Place

 The game pieces have already been moved into place to ban “hoarding” in America.
-In 2012, our Fearless Leader signed an executive order that gives the federal government authority over every resource and infrastructure element in the United States.
+In 2012, President Obama signed an executive order that gives the federal government authority over every resource and infrastructure element in the United States.
 Mac Slavo of SHTFplan warns: